 My name is Timothy (Tim), and I am asking for your help to save my life.
-I am 54 years old and on the liver transplant list at the University of Rochester Medical Strong Memorial Hospital.
+I am 54 years old and currently on aliver transplant list in New York.

 I'm 54 years-old and married to my lovely wife Lori.
 We have our daughter and son-in-law close by with our almost 2-year-old granddaughter and are expecting another grandchild this fall.
 My wife and I love to travel and enjoy spending time with friends and being on the water.